Easy to trade currencies

 Currency trading is one of the most fast paced and exciting market.
 Being the largest investment market, Online Trading has a daily currency trading volume of around $5 trillion.

 Currency trading is done in pairs.
 For example, EUR/USD, where the Euro is called the base currency and the US dollar is called the quote currency.
 To make a Online Trading quote, the base currency is assessed against the quoted currency.
 What is interesting about currency trading is that it doesn’t require big money to start trading.

 Why trade currencies?

 24 hour trading

-The Forex market is open 24 hours a day a 5 days a week.
+The Online Trading market is open 24 hours a day a 5 days a week.
 Therefore traders are able to trade currencies at the time that suits them.

 Profit from both direction

 Traders don’t have to care about the direction a particular currency is going as with currency trading, they are able to make money regardless of whether the market is going up or down.

 Currency trading requires a low initial investment.
 Most brokers accept a minimum invest of $250 and the minimum required margin to start trading currencies at Trader.Online stands at only $25.